 Types of Buildings

-The Parthenon is the most popular type of temple in Ancient Greece, which is located in the city of Athens.
-It was built for the goddess, Atena, and was built using the Doric order.
-The building had 46 columns on the outside, all of which were six feet in diameter and 34 feet tall.
-The statue of Athena was housed inside in large gold and ivory.
+Athena’s Parthenon had 46 exterior columns, all of which were six feet in diameter and 34 feet tall.
+A statue of Athena was housed inside in large gold and ivory structure.

 Types of Roman Columns

 Roman columns are also important pieces of architecture that are still in use today.
 After having adopted all the Greek orders, the Roman orders also developed two orders of their own: the Tuscan order and Composite order.

 Although these two were based on Greek orders, Romans added some modifications to them to make them their own.

 However, the Romans didn’t officially change the name of their renditions of the orders.
 Indeed, the names of the Roman orders were not changed until after the Renaissance.
 This is when the names Tuscan and Composite were coined.